YoVanxiTho/leo-wang-toronto.github.io/index.md

       classes of cadets, and upholding squadron standards.</p>
   <p> ● Developed leadership and teamwork skills through years of training and leading private or
         public activities. </p>

+  <h3> Aurora United Church - Volunteer </h3>
+  <p> Sep 2016 - Apr 2019 </p>
+  <p> ● Setup, serve, and teardown a community breakfast one Saturday morning per month from
+        8:00am to 12:00pm. </p>
+  <p> ● Kept a healthy relationship with the community and the volunteers to ensure a smooth
+        functioning kitchen and meal was being served. </p>

 </body>